Bombing of Durango: The bombing

 Durango, a town of 10,000 inhabitants, was a road and railway junction between Bilbao and the front.
 By bombing the road and infrastructure in the town, the Republican forces would be prevented from sending reinforcements from Bilbao.
 It would also ensure that the Basque and Republican troops couldn't retreat in an orderly fashion in order to fight another day.

 Despite the importance of Durango as a transportation junction, the town had no air defences, and there were only a few Republican fighter planes to be found in the Basque region.

 On 31 March, German and Italian transport planes modified to carry bombs (German Ju 52 and Italian Savoia-Marchetti SM.81) from the Condor Legion and the Aviazione Legionaria bombed the town in relays.
 Two churches were bombed during the celebration of mass, killing 14 nuns and the officiated priest.
 Furthermore, Heinkel He 51 fighters strafed fleeing civilians.
 Altogether, around 250 civilians (Thomas: 248; Beevor: 250 and Preston: 258) died in the attack.

 Aftermath

 On 28 April, Durango fell to Nationalist side.
 While the local road junction meant that Durango was a legitimate target for an air attack and the bombing did not contravene the laws of war as they were at the time, foreign observers were shocked at the carnage.

 The Nationalists denied responsibility for the bombing, claiming that the priest and the nuns who died in the bombing were killed and burned by the reds.
-Queipo de llano said that: "our planes bombed military objectives in Durango, and later communists and socialists locked up the priests and nuns, shooting without pity and burning the churches".
+Queipo de llano said that: "our planes bombed military targets in Durango, and later communists and socialists locked up the priests and nuns, shooting without pity and burning the churches".

 The bombing of Durango was to a certain extent overlooked historically.
 Instead, it was the bombing of Guernica, a similar air attack that took place four weeks later, that came to symbolize the horrors of modern aerial warfare in the public consciousness.